Bullying Prevention Plan-Salem-September 2023

 - Events such as our school wide activities will occur where our school community will continue to strive to support global and local initiatives and develop socially responsible students.

 - Classroom meetings and lessons occur to resolve conflicts, develop mentally healthy students, and build inclusion.
 Classes have class agreements about positive behaviour and expectations.
 (Resources may include Collaborative Problem Solving and Zones of Regulation)

 - Participate in Bullying Awareness Week and other year round activities to promote awareness and inclusion. (e.g. pink shirt days, orange shirt day, snuggle up and read day, lessons, books, songs, videos and assemblies)

 - Staff will participate in professional development and activities related to BIPOC inclusion and awareness. (e.g. Positive Black history, days of significance, culturally responsive texts, GSA’s and Pride etc.) Staff will also have the opportunity to participate in professional learning related to anti-racism and anti-oppression.

-- “A Friend Like You” (Frank Murphy and Charnaie Gordon), theme book for the 2022-2023 year.
-Focus on building great friendships.
-Staff will have in depth conversations with classes related to this book as well as incorporate additional picture books that will ignite conversations in classes.
-Each month we will focus on a different aspect of being a great friend.
+- “I Am Human” (Susan Verde and Peter Reynolds), theme book for the 2023-2024 year.
+Focus on developing empathy for others.
+Staff will have conversations with classes related to this book as well as incorporate additional picture books that will ignite conversations in classes related to walking in another’s shoes and understanding their perspective.

 - Reporting procedure process that are clear for students, staff and parents. (e.g. Staff are identifiable when on duty.
 Parents are encouraged to email staff if a concern arises.
 Classroom teachers will work with classes to ensure all students have an opportunity to problem solve with peers if a concern arises.)

 Bullying Prevention and Equity & Inclusive Responsibilities